GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 {% endDetails %}

-The `activeTab` permission allows users to _purposefully_ choose to run the extension on the currently focused tab; this way, it protects the user’s privacy.
+The `activeTab` permission allows users to _purposefully_ choose to run the extension on the focused tab; this way, it protects the user’s privacy.
 Another benefit is that it does not trigger a [permission warning][doc-perms-warning].

 To use the `activeTab` permission, add it to the manifest's permission array: